gijntema/artemis/README.md

 the functionality of the model.
 New functionality test can also be included in this framework.

 To run the tests, again make sure you are in the correct virtual environment.
-Then run the command `pytest`.
+Then run the command `pytest` (or if that does not work run `python -m pytest`).
 To see stdout output, add the `-s` option, or run the test scripts directly without using pytest.

 ### Profiling the code